Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 <img src="../images/system-security-audit-trail.png" width="400" />

 ## CWE and its link with CRE (Common Requirement Enumeration)
-If available, the relevant *CWE* will be shown. *CWEs* are part of the authoritative list of weakness types known as the *"Common Weakness Enumeration"* by MITRE [MITRE CWE website](https://cwe.mitre.org/).
+If available, the relevant *CWE* will be shown.
 The *CWE* link in the security finding will refer you to the [OWASP Common Requirement Enumeration (CRE) page](https://www.opencre.org/).
 This will show the CWE in context.
 SIG has been an active and proud contributor to this project in close collaboration with the world's application security authority [*OWASP* (Open Worldwide Application Security Project)](https://owasp.org/). *CRE* is an open source security reference knowledge base, [a nexus between *OWASP's* initiatives](https://owasp.org/projects/#owasp-projects-the-sdlc-and-the-security-wayfinder) and relevant, authoritative security reference documents originating in [MITRE](https://www.mitre.org/), [NIST](https://www.nist.gov/) and [ISO](https://www.iso.org/).

 An example of openCRE is shown below.